PARSIQ Market Cap Reaches $63.72 Million (PRQ)

-PARSIQ (CURRENCY:PRQ) traded 0.9% higher against the dollar during the 1-day period ending at 18:00 PM ET on July 30th.
-In the last seven days, PARSIQ has traded up 33.4% against the dollar.
-One PARSIQ coin can currently be bought for approximately $0.54 or 0.00001346 BTC on popular cryptocurrency exchanges.
-PARSIQ has a market capitalization of $63.72 million and approximately $1.25 million worth of PARSIQ was traded on exchanges in the last 24 hours.
+PARSIQ (CURRENCY:PRQ) traded 0.9% higher against the US dollar during the 1-day period ending at 15:00 PM E.T. on July 31st.
+During the last week, PARSIQ has traded up 33.4% against the US dollar.
+One PARSIQ coin can now be purchased for $0.54 or 0.00001346 BTC on popular exchanges.
+PARSIQ has a total market cap of $63.72 million and approximately $1.25 million worth of PARSIQ was traded on exchanges in the last day.

 - HEX (HEX) traded 3.3% lower against the dollar and now trades at $0.13 or 0.00000319 BTC.